Automattic/jetpack/projects/plugins/boost/readme.txt

 #### Changed
 - General: Better error handling for invalid data when running wp-admin pages.
+- General: Enabled React.StrictMode for development.
 - General: Improved error handling with ErrorBoundary around SpeedScore and Module components.
 - General: Indicate compatibility with the upcoming version of WordPress, 6.5.
-- General: Enabled React.StrictMode for development.
 - General: Switch to using Blog ID links instead of site slugs in checkout flow.
+- Image Guide: Removed beta flag

 #### Fixed
 - Critical CSS: Prevent missing archive pages from breaking the generation process.